raphaelmoryson/tms-moryson2/README.md

-Here's a complete README template for your GitHub repository, tailored for your hotel management application.
-It includes explanations, sections, and emojis for a friendly touch!

----

 # Hotel Management Application 🏨

 Welcome to the Hotel Management Application!
 This open-source project aims to provide a comprehensive solution for hotel management, allowing users to manage bookings, rooms, clients, and more.
 This document serves as a guide for developers and users interested in this application.